 How to Use Licorice on Face According to Ayurvedic Skincare Principles

 Licorice root has a number of bioactive compounds, the most important ones being glabridin and liquiritin.
-These molecules are known to suppress tyrosinase an enzyme that is involved in production of melanin.
+These molecules are known to suppress tyrosinase, an enzyme that is involved in production of melanin.
 That is why the licorice extract skin benefits frequently involve the enhancement of the tone and the decreased appearance of dark spots.

 Besides creating brightening effects, licorice also has anti-inflammatory and antioxidant effects.
-It also assists in calming down, reducing inflammation and shielding skin against environmental damage, including pollution and UV rays.
-These measures add up to the generally acknowledged licorice benefits for skin, and how to use licorice on face for sensitive or reactive complexions.
+It also assists in calming down, reducing inflammation and shielding skin against environmental damage, including pollution and UV rays.These properties make licorice a popular ingredient for sensitive, reactive, and uneven-looking skin.

 The herb is gentle in nature and hence the results usually take time.
 Instead of bleaching or depigmenting the skin, licorice promotes balanced pigmentation and healthy cell work.